 The club has a loft of about 50-degrees, generous sole, given the small dimension of the entire head, and a nice patina throughout.

-The reason I believe that the components were separate is because the hosel nicking is indicative of a later re-shaft.
+The reason I believe that the components were separate is because the hosel nicking may be indicative of a later re-shaft.
 Stewart made clubs beginning in 1893.
 Hepburn was at Royston Golf Club no later than 1892 (possibly earlier – the club simply didn’t formally incorporate until 1892 – the course was laid out in the late 1860s).

 I am planning to preserve the grip, if possible, and affix a period-appropriate hide with 1.5 mm of underlisting.
 This is going into a playset; long may it live!